dcmi/dc-srap/profile/srap-profile.md

 MARC relator: http://id.loc.gov/vocabulary/relators/dgs

-Label: Supervisor
+Label: Degree Supervisor

 A person overseeing a higher level academic degree.

-Recommended practice is to identify the supervisor with a URI.
-If this is not possible or feasible, a literal value that identifies the supervisor may be provided.
+Recommended practice is to identify the degree supervisor with a URI.
+If this is not possible or feasible, a literal value that identifies the degree supervisor may be provided.
 It is also possible to give both the name and the URI.

 Subproperty of: Contributor               http://purl.org/dc/terms/contributor